-- [13] The Complainant also noted the County had not recognized the additional construction cost and value for side windows within the corner units of the subject's condominium complex.
+[14] The Complainant also noted the County had not recognized the additional construction cost and value for side windows within the corner units of the subject's condominium complex.
 The market sales used for comparison from the subject's complex (units #5 and #9) were not appropriately recognized by the County as superior properties.
-The subject property is an interior unit; it is unfair to use these superior sales to set values for all the units as it creates unfair and higher values for the entire complex. - [14] A value analysis was provided by the Complainant for unit #5 (corner) at \$475,000 to unit #4 (interior with no side windows) at \$436,800.
+Although the subject property is also a corner unit with windows, the Complainant suggested the remaining four condominiums under appeal do not have side windows; it is unfair to use these superior sales to set values for all the units as it creates unfair and higher values for the entire complex.

+[15] A value analysis was provided by the Complainant for unit #5 (corner) at \$475,000 to unit #4 (interior with no side windows) at \$436,800.
 The difference of \$34,098 was accredited to the extra windows in the corner unit.
 This attribute was not considered by the County in their assessment of the interior condominium units within the development.